MicrosoftLearning/mslearn-azure-ai-developer/instructions/azure-functions/01-functions-create-vscode-http.md

 Before you can publish your app, you must sign in to Azure.
 If you already signed in, go to the next section.

-1. If you aren't already signed in, choose the Azure icon in the Activity bar, then in the **Azure: Functions** area, choose **Sign in to Azure...**.
+1. If you aren't already signed in, choose the Azure icon in the Activity bar, then in the **Azure: Resources** area, choose **Sign in to Azure...**.

     ![Screenshot of the Sign in to Azure button.](./media/01/functions-sign-into-azure.png)

-1. When prompted in the browser, choose your Azure account and sign in using your Azure account credentials.
+1. When prompted, choose your Azure account and sign in using your Azure account credentials.

+    >**Note**: If prompted to stay signed in, select **No, this app only**.

-1. After successfully signing in, you can close the new browser window.
-The subscriptions that belong to your Azure account are displayed in the Side bar.
+1. After a successfull sign-in, the subscriptions that belong to your Azure account are displayed under **Resources**.

 ### Create resources in Azure

 In this section, you create the Azure resources you need to deploy your local function app.

-1. Choose the Azure icon in the Activity bar, then in the **Resources** area select the **Create resource...** button.
+1. Choose the Azure icon in the Activity bar, then in the **Resources** area select the **Create Resource...** button.

     ![Screenshot of the Create Resources button.](./media/01/create-resource.png)